ubiquibit-inc/sensor-failure/README.md

 NOAA operates a world-wide network of weather stations under auspices of the [National Data Buoy Center](https://www.ndbc.noaa.gov/).

 Reporting weather stations have multiple configurations.
-Sensor arrys are either land-based (C-man), moored, or floating.
+Sensor arrays are either land-based (C-man), moored, or floating.
 Weather reports are transmitted via [GOES](https://en.wikipedia.org/wiki/Geostationary_Operational_Environmental_Satellite) or [Iridium](https://en.wikipedia.org/wiki/Iridium_satellite_constellation) satellite networks to a ground facility in Wallops Island, Virginia.

 Stations are equipped with an array of near-surface-level and underwater sensors.
 In other words: Different stations report different data.